anonymlab/unified-volterra-metrics/README.md

 ### A. Spintronic Reservoir Simulation

 1. **Generate Damping Distribution**
    Run `Damping_generation.m` in MATLAB to generate the damping distribution based on control parameters.
-The output will be automatically saved as a `.txt` file.
+The output will be automatically saved as a `Damping_distribution.txt` file.

 2. **Generate Input Magnetic Field**
    Run `Input_field_generation.m` in MATLAB to generate the input magnetic field.
-This script will output both a `input_data.mat` file and a `.txt` file containing the generated data.
+This script will output both a `input_data.mat` file and a `input_magnetic_field.txt` file containing the generated data.

 3. **Run Mumax3 Simulations**
    Modify and run the three Mumax3 code files (`Mumax3Code1`, `Mumax3Code2`, `Mumax3Code3`) separately using the Mumax3 simulation tool.